World Famous Shigir Idol is Twice as Old as Stonehenge! [New Study]

-The new study is published in Quaternary International and demonstrates that given the age of 12,500 years old, the haunting humanoid statue is more than twice as old as the pyramids of Giza, a status made even more amazing by the fact that it is made of wood.
+The new study is published in Quaternary International and demonstrates that given the age of 12,500 years old, the haunting humanoid statue is also more than twice as old as the pyramids of Giza - a status made even more amazing by the fact that it is made of wood.
 The paper’s lead author, Thomas Terberger, an archaeologist at the Department of Cultural Heritage of Lower Saxony, Germany, proposed a reason behind the statue’s creation to the New York Times :

-Standing taller than a two story building—it is 2.8 meters (9.2 feet) long, though it was originally 5.3 meters (17.4 feet) before lengths of the artifact were accidentally destroyed during the Soviet era—the idol is thought to have been a larch tree more than a century old, which was shaped and decorated using a stone spoon implement.
+Standing taller than a two-story building—it is 2.8 meters (9.2 feet) long, though it was originally 5.3 meters (17.4 feet) before lengths of the artifact were accidentally destroyed during the Soviet era—the idol is thought to have been a large tree that was more than a century old, which was shaped and decorated using a stone spoon implement.

 Researchers believe that the idol’s high cheekbones and straight nose may reflect what the creators looked like at the time.

 Does the Statue Contain a Coded Message?

 The incredible wooden sculpture was pulled from a peat bog in the in the western fringes of Siberia, Russia, 125 years ago.
 As if in a time capsule, the idol sat excellently preserved some four meters (13.5 feet) below the ground, protected by the antibacterial properties of peat, which prevented decomposition.